nus-cs2103-AY2021S2/ip/docs/README.md

 #### Reminder:

-Remember to key in the commands in the exact format provided.
+- Remember to key in the commands in the exact format provided.
 Especially for date and time.
+- For commands where you need to key in index, make sure that index is always greater than 0.

 #### The data is not saving: